wevm/viem/.changeset/dry-bees-smell.md

 "viem": patch
 ---

-fix getAbiItem return mismatched type when overload with different lengths
+Fixed `getAbiItem` from returning mismatched type when overload with different lengths.